SamsungDS/vmctl/README.md

 1. Clone the `vmctl` repository.

-2. Make sure that that `ssh` and `socat` are available.
-Follow the standard procedure for your distribution to install those packages.

-3. For ease of use, do a symlink in your path, say
+2. Bootstrap a config directory with the following command:

+       $ ./vmctl env --confdir $HOME/vms --verbose --bootstrap

+   **Note** This will:
+    * Ensure that you have `ssh` and `socat` installed
+    * Create a configuration directory in $HOME/vms
+    * Ensure you have a base `*-q35-base.conf`
+    * Ensure you have `common.conf` (to share common vars like `QEMU_SYSTEM_BINARY`)

+3. There are two ways of executing `vmctl`:
+    1. Symlink in your path to always have it available "natively"

         $ ln -s /path/to/vmctl/vmctl $HOME/bin/vmctl

-4. Create a directory to hold your VMs and their configurations
+        $ vmctl --help
+        $ vmctl -c CONFIG <command>

+    2. Activate `vmctl` with `env` for your current shell

-       $ mkdir $HOME/vms; cd $HOME/vms
+        $ ./vmctl env --confdir $HOME/vms

-5. You probably want to use the `q35-base.conf` configuration file to base your own VMs on, so copy it.

-       $ cp /path/to/vmctl/examples/vm/q35-base.conf .

-6. When you have a lot of configuration there is probably something you'd want to share between them.
-Examples are `QEMU_SYSTEM_BINARY` and `GUEST_KERNEL_APPEND_EXTRA`.
-The examples (including the default `q35-base.conf`) assumes the presence of such a `common.conf` file:

-       $ cp /path/to/vmctl/examples/vm/common.conf .

-7. Start from an example and edit it as you see fit.

-       $ cp /path/to/vmctl/examples/vm/nvme.conf .
+        $ vmctl --help
+        $ vmctl -c CONFIG <command>

-8. Prepare a boot image.
-The `q35-base.conf` configuration will look a base image in `img/base.qcow2`.
+4. Prepare a boot image.
+The `<arch>-<machine>-base.conf` configuration will look for a base image in `img/base.qcow2`.
 You can use [archbase][archbase] to build a lean Arch Linux base image or grab a QCOW2-based [Ubuntu cloud image][ubuntu-cloud-image] if that's your vice.

-   In the case of a standard "cloud image", you probably want to resize it since it is usually shrinked to be as small as possible by default.
+   In the case of a standard "cloud image", you probably want to resize it since it is usually shrunk to be as small as possible by default.

        $ qemu-img resize img/base.qcow2 8G